alex-toy/darties/README.md

 # Context of the project

-Darties is a french firm that sales secialized products, such as
+Darties is a french firm that sells secialized products, such as home appliances, audiovisual and computer equipment.
+It is composed of three brands : *Darty*, *Leroy-Merlin* and *Boulanger*. it sells three families of products : *hi-fi systems*, *ovens* and video *recorders*.

-Vend des produits spécialisés (électroménager, matériels informatiques et audiovisuels

-# General explanation
+# Technical insights

 ## 1. Purpose of the project